lookit/lookit-docs/docs/source/researchers-style-guide.rst

 Style guide
 ##################################

-We try to conform to some common stylistic and writing guidelines to provide a familiar and friendly experience across Lookit studies.
+We try to conform to some common stylistic, writing, and study design guidelines to provide a familiar and friendly experience across Lookit studies.

 ========================
 General language usage